 “Gwen Shamblin was not expecting for me to be such a strong person who stands up for herself.
 She was expecting me to go away like all the others,” Pavlovich says in the show.
 “Surprise, surprise.
 I ain’t going nowhere.”

 Lara met Shamblin while working as a handyman in Tennessee (the Remnant Church is located in Brentwood, about 10 miles outside of Nashville).
-Lara reportedly had a history of dating women who could support his lifestyle, and former Remnant Fellowship members speculate that his marriage to Shamblin was opportunistic: he got access to her money and power (and the church’s recording studio), while she got a husband who was publicly supportive of her (her previous husband, David Shamblin, wasn’t as involved in the church).
+He reportedly had a history of dating women who could support his lifestyle, and former Remnant Fellowship members speculate that his marriage to Shamblin was opportunistic: He got access to her money and power (and the church’s recording studio), while she got a husband who was publicly supportive of her (her previous husband, David Shamblin, wasn’t as involved in the church).

 After Lara filed the police report, he and Pavlovich engaged in a contentious legal battle over the custody of their daughter.
 Pavlovich eventually chose to represent herself, having already spent $200,000 on lawyers.
 In December 2020, a judge decided that she and Lara would retain 50/50 custody.
 His lawyers, who also represent Remnant Fellowship, filed a motion in limine early on that prohibited Pavlovich from presenting any evidence about Remnant due to freedom of religion.

 Pavlovich made plans to appeal the 2020 ruling, which would make the case public record, and in 2021, a judge ruled that she be made the primary parent.
 She was awarded sole decision-making in regard to her daughter’s religion, education, extracurricular activities, and non-emergency medical care, among other things.
 Concerned that Remnant church members could be filming her or following her, she said she intended to move out of her neighborhood once her daughter finished school.